Italian fascism: Doctrine

-Giovanni Gentile, philosophic father of Italian fascism.
-He was a ghostwriter of The Doctrine of Fascism and the writer of Manifesto of the Fascist Intellectuals.
+Giovanni Gentile, ideologue and philosophical father of Italian fascism.
+He was the ghostwriter of The Doctrine of Fascism and author of the Manifesto of the Fascist Intellectuals.

-The Doctrine of Fascism (La dottrina del fascismo, 1932) by the actualist philosopher Giovanni Gentile is the official formulation of Italian fascism, published under Benito Mussolini's name in 1933.
-Gentile was intellectually influenced by Hegel, Plato, Benedetto Croce and Giambattista Vico, thus his actual idealism philosophy was the basis for fascism.
-Hence, the Doctrines Weltanschauung proposes the world as action in the realm of humanity – beyond the quotidian constrictions of contemporary political trend, by rejecting "perpetual peace" as fantastical and accepting Man as a species continually at war; those who meet the challenge, achieve nobility.
-To wit, actual idealism generally accepted that conquerors were the men of historical consequence, e.g. the Roman Julius Caesar, the Greek Alexander the Great, the Frank Charlemagne and the French Napoleon.
-The philosopher–intellectual Gentile was especially inspired by the Roman Empire (27 BC – AD 476, 1453), from whence derives fascism:
+The Doctrine of Fascism (La dottrina del fascismo, 1932), authored by the actualist Italian philosopher Giovanni Gentile, is the official formulation of Italian fascism, ghostwritten by Gentile himself and published under Benito Mussolini's name in 1932.
+Gentile was intellectually influenced by Plato, G. W. F. Hegel, Benedetto Croce, and Giambattista Vico; thus, his actualist idealism was the basis for the fascist ideology.
+Hence, the Doctrines Weltanschauung proposes the world as action in the realm of humanity—beyond the quotidian constrictions of contemporary political trend, by rejecting "perpetual peace" as fantastical, and accepting mankind as a species continually at war; those who meet the challenge, achieve nobility.
+To wit, actual idealism generally accepted that conquerors were the men of historical consequence, e.g. the Macedonian Alexander the Great, the Roman Julius Caesar, the Frank Charlemagne, and the French Napoleon.
+The philosopher–intellectual Gentile was especially inspired by the civilization, cultural heritage, military conquests, and political hegemony of the Roman Empire (27 BCE – 476 CE), and the way of life of ancient Romans, from whence Italian fascism derives its philosophical ideals and political aspiration:

 The Fascist accepts and loves life; he rejects and despises suicide as cowardly.
 Life as he understands it means duty, elevation, conquest; life must be lofty and full, it must be lived for oneself but above all for others, both near by and far off, present and future.